agriculture-vlab/agriculture-vlab/docs/design/processing/index.md

 allow data sources visualization and configuration for their usage in workflows creations.

-The Data Sources Manager component handles the external data source modules in the AVL platform.
-The purpose of the Data Sources Manager component is to allow data sources visualization and configuration for their usage in workflows creations.

 ### Function

-The main functionalities exposed by the component are:

-- retrieve all existing data sources visible by a given user,

-- retrieve the parameters of a data source,

-- update the parameters of a data source,

-- save a user data product (resulted from a data source interrogation or privately owned).

-The main functionalities exposed by the component are:

--   find all existing data sources visible by a given user,

--   retrieve the parameters of a data source,

--   query the remote data source,

--   retrieve data products

 The main functionalities exposed by the component are: